-Bamboo plywood is rapidly becoming an interior design star both for its beautiful appearance and for its eco-friendly qualities.
+Bamboo plywood is rapidly becoming an interior design star for its beautiful appearance and its eco-friendly qualities.
 People use this versatile material to create accent walls, cabinetry, furniture, bathroom vanities, ceiling panels, and much more.
 Bamboo plywood, like bamboo flooring, is a popular building material for several reasons.
-First, once bamboo is harvested, it is easily and quickly regrown, taking a mere 4 years to reach maturity as opposed to several decades for trees, making it an eco-friendly alternative to standard plywood.
+First, once the bamboo is harvested, it is easily and quickly regrown, taking a mere 4 years to reach maturity instead of several decades for trees, making it an eco-friendly alternative to standard plywood.
 Secondly, bamboo has above-average compressive and tensile strength, making it an extremely durable product.
 Many people wonder whether you can stain bamboo plywood before using it in a design project.
 The answer is “yes”!
 You can both stain and finish bamboo plywood just as you would ordinary plywood.
-In general, any stains and finishes which work well with medium density hard woods, work equally well with solid bamboo plywood.
+In general, any stains and finishes which work well with medium density hardwoods work equally well with solid bamboo plywood.

 PREPARING THE BAMBOO PLYWOOD FOR FINISHING

-- Get a hygrometer (small device that measures humidity and can be found for cheap online or at big box stores) and ensure you maintain a humidity level of between 40 and 60 percent.
+- Get a hygrometer (a small device that measures humidity and can be found for cheap online or at big box stores) and ensure you maintain a humidity level of between 40 and 60 percent.
 Set the thermostat in the area in which you’ll be staining your plywood somewhere between 50 and 90 degrees (F).
-Let the plywood sit in this environment for at least 3-7 days prior to beginning your work.
+Let the plywood sit in this environment for at least 3-7 days before beginning your work.

 STAINING THE BAMBOO PLYWOOD

-- Some carpenters recommend rubbing a high-quality wood conditioner/pre-stain product onto the surface of the plywood and allow it to dry according to the instructions on the can.
+- Some carpenters recommend rubbing a high-quality wood conditioner/pre-stain product onto the plywood’s surface and allow it to dry according to the instructions on the can.
 Once dry, you can very softly buffer the surface using extra-fine sandpaper, wiping clean again afterward.
 You’re now ready to stain.

 FINISHING THE BAMBOO PLYWOOD

 - Mineral oil is an affordable option that will easily coat your plywood.
-Apply it liberally using a cloth, but avoid cheaper cloths because they might pill, and those tiny pieces of fabric are a pain to get off.
+Apply it liberally using a cloth, but avoid cheaper clothes because they might pill, and those tiny pieces of fabric are a pain to get off.
 You might even want to run the cloth through a wash cycle first to get off excess pillage.
-After the plywood is saturated you can easily wipe off the excess oil.
-(Important: On surfaces where food will be prepared avoid vegetable based oil since it will degrade and quickly turn rancid, and could subject you and your family to a nasty case of food poisoning!)
+After the plywood is saturated, you can easily wipe off the excess oil.
+(Important: On surfaces where food will be prepared, avoid vegetable-based oil since it will degrade and quickly turn rancid and could subject you and your family to a nasty case of food poisoning!)

 - Raw Linseed Oil is made from crushed flax seeds (not to be confused with boiled linseed).
 This oil has a longer curing time and must be frequently re-applied but provides a nice satin finish.

-- Minwax Paste Finishing Wax works well and is safe even for surfaces which will come into contact with food.
-Wax finishes aren’t as commonly used as oils, but will be fine for indoor surfaces, although it does require some elbow grease to apply and buff to a sheen!
+- Minwax Paste Finishing Wax works well and is safe even for surfaces that will contact food.
+Wax finishes aren’t as commonly used as oils but will be fine for indoor surfaces, although it does require some elbow grease to apply and buff to a sheen!

 - Watco Danish Oil isn’t absorbed quickly but contains a little more natural variation than other finishes.
 You can achieve the desired level of sheen by adding more coats, but you’ll need to wait at least a day in between coats to allow it to dry.
 You can always go over the surface with super fine sandpaper to get a cleaner/smoother surface finish.

-- Other types of finishes that our can be used are beeswax, carnauba wax, shellac, and walnut oil.
+- Other types of finishes used are beeswax, carnauba wax, shellac, and walnut oil.
 Some of these finishes can also be mixed with mineral oil for different levels of consistency and sheen.
-As with all finishes we recommend trying these out on a sacrificial piece first to determine permeability, finish sheen, and water resistance.
+As with all finishes, we recommend trying these out on a sacrificial piece to determine permeability, finish sheen, and water resistance.

-Polyurethane finishes — whether oil or water-based formulas — are fine and come in finishes ranging from satin sheens to high-gloss shine, depending on your preference.
-Simply brush on following the manufacturer’s instructions on the can.
+Polyurethane finishes — whether oil or water-based formulas — are fine and come in finishes ranging from satin sheens to high-gloss shine, depending on your preference—brush on following the manufacturer’s instructions on the can.